Kunull/Writeups/docs/Lord of SQLInjection/cobalt.md

 ### Method 2
-We can also make teh statement true using the following URI:
+We can also make teh statement true using the following URI parameter:

 ```
 ?pw=') OR (id='admin